semelyanov86/sergeyem_bot/README.md

 * `/links` - Accept number of links param.
 For example `/links 3` showing 3 links per page.
 By default 10 links.
 If you do not enter LinkAce token, bot will ask you for it.
 * `/listlinks` - Showing links from specific list.
 It also accepts per page argument.
 After entering this command, bot will ask you to select specific list.
 * To save link in LinkAce, just enter full URL.
 Then bot will ask you to select a List.
+* `/random` - get list of random words for learning from EasyWords service.
+You can pass number of words as a param.
+* `/saveword` - save new word to easywords service.

 ## Running Tests